Governing policy: Performance Appraisal Policy

 - The employee and supervisor meet for an appraisal discussion.
 The discussion should be a two-way conversation that focuses on reviewing the previous year’s achievements and planning for the upcoming year.

-- After the discussion both employee and supervisor are required to sign the appraisal.
-The employee’s signature indicates that he or she has been advised of their performance and does not necessarily imply that they agree with the appraisal.
-The employee may add comments at the time he or she signs it.
+- After the discussion, both employee and supervisor are required to sign the appraisal.
+The employee’s signature indicates that they have been advised of their performance, and does not imply that they agree with the appraisal.
+The employee may add comments at the time they sign it.
 If the department wishes, the second level manager may also sign the appraisal.

 - The performance appraisal is considered complete when the supervisor and employee have met to discuss performance and the supervisor has finalized the appraisal.